Configuration

 • name: class name in the registry.

 • params: architecture and training args (e.g., layers, epochs, learning_rate, early_stopping).
-Refer to the autoencoder class docs (autoencoders) for specific params and their defaults.
+See (autoencoders) for specific params and their defaults.

 • Anomaly score (train.anomaly_score):